ligato/docs/docs/tutorials/08_grpc-tutorial.md

 * Complete the ['Plugin Dependencies'](../tutorials/02_plugin-deps.md) tutorial
 * Installed VPP, or VPP binary file of the supported version

-In the first part, we will create a generic GRPC plugin allowing a client object to send configuration data to the vpp-agent.
-In addition, it can act as a notification watcher which can listen to vpp-agent notifications.
+In the first part, we will create a generic GRPC plugin allowing a client object to send configuration data to the VPP agent.
+In addition, it can act as a notification watcher which can listen to VPP agent notifications.

 The tutorial uses this folder structure: